undulated-tinamu-1600

 Breeding: The breeding behavior of Undulated Tinamous involves the construction of shallow ground nests hidden among the dense vegetation on the forest floor.
 The female lays a clutch of eggs, usually ranging from 2 to 4 eggs, and both parents share the responsibility of incubating the eggs and caring for the young chicks once they hatch.

-Conservation Status: The Undulated Tinamou is classified as a species of least concern on the IUCN Red List, indicating that it is not currently considered threatened with extinction.
+Conservation Status: The Undulated Tinamou is classified as a species of Least Concern on the IUCN.

 Distribution